Call it what you like –

 The first aid kit bag is water-resistant and durable, with strong zippers and double-stitched handles.

-This small first aid kit is made out of 600D Polyester.
 Making it one of the strongest bags in its price class.

 This kit includes large stainless steel scissors that can quickly cut through clothing or seatbelts.

-The kit comes with 100 essential basic life-saving items but still only weighs 1 pound.
-It’s small enough to fit into your car’s glove box.
+The kit has 100 essential basic life-saving items but only weighs 1 pound.

-It also includes MOLLE-compatible straps on the back.
 This allows you to add to larger bags or your belt.

 The water-resistant bag and waterproof inner laminate bags protect all items from moisture.